ibexa/documentation-developer/docs/api/general_rest_usage.md

 To enable HTTP basic authentication, edit `config/packages/security.yaml`, and add/uncomment the following block.
 Note that this is enabled by default.

+TODO: rest_api_guide.md says it's activated by default.
+Still can't find it.

 !!! caution

     Until [EZP-22192](https://jira.ez.no/browse/EZP-22192) is implemented, enabling basic authentication in REST will prevent PlatformUI from working.

+TODO: PlatformUI? https://github.com/ezsystems/PlatformUIBundle seems to have been remove in v2+

 ``` yaml
 ezpublish_rest: